 When my library first began our youth book group a few years ago, there was one girl who never missed a meeting.
 She loved to read, and she always left the library with a smile and a big stack of books in her arms.

-Tag: Caitlin Corless
+Articles tagged Caitlin Corless

 In a public library, summer is the time of year when the children’s room truly comes to life.

 Last Tuesday, about five hundred young readers filled the seats of Judd Hall at Vermont Technical College for the 2014 Dorothy Canfield Fisher Book Award Ceremony.
-You could feel the excitement in the air as soon as the students walked through the doors.

 Every couple of months, I meet and discuss books with a group of some of the most critical and thoughtful readers I know.
 They’re insightful, articulate, and extremely smart.
 They’re also in grades 4 through 8.

 I was one of those kids who secretly stayed up past her bedtime and read books under her blanket with a flashlight.
+Nearly twenty years later, not much has changed.